eliseo-dannunzio/css-calculator/css-calc-part-1/arithmetic-boolean-algebra.md

 plugging in values of 0 or 1 for the sixteen different possibilities from 0000 to 1111 yielded the exact results I had determined...

 Now I just had to repeat this process with the other six segments...
 [Sigh]

+NOTE: The concept illustrated above was with respect to an earlier instance of determining the equations for displaying all 16 possible combinations for a hexadecimal display, and so the equation used is with respect to the values from 0-F...
+I have determined the actual equations for decimal to LCD in Digits.xlsx file and the "equations for digits.txt" text file located in this folder.
+Enjoy!